Private Rental Assistance Policy

 Paying a Private Rental Subsidy

-A Private Rental Subsidy will be paid from:
+A Private Rental Subsidy will be paid from the date:

-• the date on which the client’s application was approved, or
+- on which a client’s application was approved or

-Private Rental Subsidy payments are not paid to the client under any circumstances.
+Private Rental Subsidy payments are not paid to a client under any circumstances.
 The subsidy will be paid directly to the landlord/agent, with payment being generally 4 weeks in advance.

-The Private Rental Subsidy assistance will be ended when a client:
+The Private Rental Subsidy assistance will be ended when a client is:

-• approved for Private Rental Subsidy-Disability before 12 June 2012 rejects two reasonable offers of social housing; or
+- approved for Private Rental Subsidy - Disability before 12 June 2012 rejects two reasonable offers of social housing

-• approved for Private Rental Subsidy from 12 June 2012 rejects their first reasonable offer of social housing; or
+- approved for Private Rental Subsidy from 12 June 2012 rejects their first reasonable offer of social housing

-• has undergone a Review and is no longer eligible to receive Private Rental Assistance.
+- has undergone a Review and is no longer eligible to receive Private Rental Subsidy assistance.

 In all these circumstances, the file will be referred to the Housing Appeals Committee for an independent review of the decision.
 If the original decision is maintained, the client will be advised in writing of the outcome of the independent review and that the subsidy payment will be stopped within 14 days of the final appeal outcome.
 For further information, go to Appeals policy.